About Me Contact Us

 • Drop rounded tablespoons of dough onto the baking sheets, spacing 2 inches apart.

-• Bake for 12–14 minutes, or until edges are lightly golden and centers are slightly soft.
+• Bake for 12 to 14 minutes, or until edges are lightly golden and centers are slightly soft.

 • Let cookies cool on the baking sheet for 5 minutes before transferring to a wire rack.